santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process/FTS-(Follow-the-Sun)-User-Guides.md

 4. If you chose "Manual" select a resource to transfer the case to using the search button.
 A list of engineers in the next region should appear, but you may also search by name.
 After selecting an engineer choose "Next Stage" to proceed.
 ![image.png](/.attachments/image-53c32075-e71c-44df-bf51-5644cd477d77.png)

 5. If you chose "Automatic" simply choose "Next Stage" to proceed.
-FTS will fill in an available resource from the next region.
+FTS will fill in an available resource from the next region. **It takes about 30 seconds-1 minute to complete this process, and the page looks like it is hanging.
+Just wait.** There is a little "Saving" icon in the bottom corner to show you that it is working.
 ![image.png](/.attachments/image-c8c1f341-7b6b-4207-9f1b-049a5ed4cecc.png)
+If a resource isn't automatically selected, it is likely that based on FTS/VDM rules, an engineer isn't available.
+For a Sev A FTS requires that an engineer have at least 2 hours free on their schedule to be able to take the case.
+You will need to press the back arrow, change the assignment type to "Manual" and manually find an owner.

 ### All Done?